 2.2.METHODOLOGY

-Over one year, a total of 143 sloth bear droppings were collected randomly and opportunistic along forest trails during regular field surveys.
-(Still this Sloth bear Dropping collection on going research) Each dropping was identified based on characteristic features and preserved in Zip-lock bags with silica gel for laboratory examination.
+Over one year, a total of 143 sloth bear droppings were collected opportunistically along forest trails during regular field surveys.
+(Still this Sloth bear dropping collection ongoing research) Each dropping was identified based on characteristic features and preserved in Zip-lock bags with silica gel for laboratory examination.
 Each sample was weighed and soaked in tap water in a plastic container for approximately 24 hours.
 Following the soaking period, samples were thoroughly rinsed under running water using a two stage sieve system (0.7 mm and 0.4 mm mesh) to separate undigested residues from fine soil and digested material (Joshi et al., 1997; Mewada, 2015).
 After washing, the remaining material was weighed again.
-The contents were segregated and analysed to identify insect fragments, plant materials, and other animal remains representing different food categories some are identified on Macroscopic and microscopic level.
+The contents were segregated and analysed to identify insect fragments, plant materials, and other animal remains representing different food categories.
+Samples were identified at both macroscopic and microscopic levels.
 Sloth bears (Melursus ursinus) in the Amrabad Tiger Reserve rely on a range of dietary resources that vary across seasons and habitat types.
 Understanding their feeding ecology is essential for assessing resource use and ecological adaptations.
 A systematic study of diet preferences, emphasizing seasonal variation and availability of key food items such as fruits, termites, and other invertebrates, can provide insights into foraging strategies and nutritional dependence.
 Such research may also reveal adaptive behaviors that enable sloth bears to persist in this semi-arid environment.
 The present study represents the first systematic attempt to document the feeding ecology of sloth bears in Amrabad Tiger Reserve.

 3.RESULTS AND DISCUSSION

 A total of 143 scat samples of the sloth bear (Melursus ursinus) were analyzed to understand dietary composition in the study area.
-The analysis revealed a broad spectrum of food items, dominated by invertebrates such as black ants, red ants, millipedes, beetles, and insect larvae including Tenebrio molitor.
+The analysis revealed a broad spectrum of food items, dominated by invertebrates such as black ants, red ants, millipedes, beetles, and insect larvae including larvae of Tenebrio molitor.
 Plant remains, particularly Polyalthia cerasoides and Cassia fistula, were also identified, along with occasional crab fragments.
 This diverse composition reflects a flexible feeding strategy, consistent with earlier reports describing sloth bears as predominantly insectivorous but seasonally frugivorous (Laurie & Seidensticker, 1977; Joshi et al., 1997).

 A notable observation was the presence of reptilian remains in five samples, identified as the shield-tailed snake Uropeltis ellioti.
 Identification was based on morphological examination of scales and vertebral fragments, with diagnostic features such as a blunt tail shield, keeled scales, and small body size confirming the species.
-This represents a novel dietary record, as no previous studies have documented Uropeltis species in the diet of sloth bears.
+This represents the first documented dietary record, as no previous studies have documented Uropeltis species in the diet of sloth bears.

 Shield-tailed snakes are fossorial and rarely encountered above ground, spending most of their life within soil substrates (Whitaker & Captain, 2004).
 Their occurrence in scat samples suggests that sloth bears are capable of excavating deeper soil layers while foraging.
 Although digging behavior is well established in the context of termite and ant predation (Laurie & Seidensticker, 1977), the consumption of a subterranean vertebrate indicates a greater degree of foraging plasticity than previously recognized.